dusty-nv/jetson-inference/docs/aux-streaming.md

 * [Image sequences](#image-files)
 * [OpenGL windows](#output-streams)

 Streams are identified via a resource URI and accessed through the [`videoSource`](#source-code) and [`videoOutput`](#source-code) APIs.
+These settings can be configured via command-line arguments or in your application's [source code](#source-code).
 The tables below show the supported input/output protocols and example URIs for each type of stream:

 ### Input Streams